-We are subject to various regulatory capital requirements administered by the federal banking agencies.
+The Company and the Bank are subject to various regulatory capital requirements administered by the federal banking agencies.
 Failure to meet regulatory capital requirements may result in certain mandatory and possible additional discretionary actions by regulators that, if undertaken, could have a direct material effect on our financial statements.
 Under capital adequacy guidelines and the regulatory framework for "prompt corrective action", we must meet specific capital guidelines that involve quantitative measures of our assets, liabilities and certain off-balance sheet items as calculated under regulatory accounting policies.
 Our capital amounts and classification are also subject to qualitative judgments by the regulators about components, risk weightings and other factors.
+Prompt corrective action provisions are not applicable to bank holding companies.
+The Bank is also restricted by Illinois law and regulations of the Illinois Department of Financial and Professional Regulation and the FDIC as to the maximum amount of dividends the Bank can pay the Company.
+As a practical matter, the Bank restricts dividends to a lesser amount because of the need to maintain an adequate capital structure.